Repurposing Glass is not as easy as 1,2,3.

 “I have these pieces that I don’t want.
 Can you do something with them?”

 We get contacted several times a month about this.
 Here’s the scoop:

 Every glass has its set of chemical and mechanical properties.
 If you don’t know what those are, you can’t work on a piece without some “experimentation.”
 One of the most important factors is the COE (coefficient of expansion) of the glass.

-For glass pieces created under ambient conditions, stained glass and mosaic glass, knowing the COE is not essential, because the material (the glass) is not being heated and cooled to different temperatures.
+For glass pieces created under ambient conditions, stained glass and mosaic glass, knowing the COE is not essential because the material (the glass) is not being heated and cooled to different temperatures.
 For glass forms created using kiln forming or hot glass techniques, the COE is essential.
-You can sometimes get away with fusing or blowing glass that has a 1 or 2 COE difference, but not always.
+You can sometimes get away with fusing or blowing glass with a 1 or 2 COE difference, but not always.
 If it is not compatible, it develops lines of stress along which it can fracture.

 Here are some of the various COE’s for glass:

 |Spruce Pine Batch for GlassBlowing||Batch||96|